QENSlibrary/QENSmodels/CONTRIBUTING.md

     * physical model
     * reference to publication (if any)
     * steps leading to the final results
-      (reduction, convolution of functions, normalization...)
+      (reduction, convolution of different models, normalization...)
+    * choice of minimizer and link to its documentation
 - If additional reference datasets are required, they can be stored in the `/examples/data` folder.
 But the preferred option is to generate these reference data on the fly in the notebook or script without creating any permanent external file.
+- If additional `Python` modules are used in the new notebook or script, please add them to the list of requirements in the [README](./examples/README.md) file located in the `examples` directory.

 ## Other issues